ukrsite/book-store-task/README.md

 ## Description

-In this exercise, you will implement an entity class hierarchy composition to store data about a certain book’s orders.
+In this exercise, you will implement java classes that represent the model to store data about a certain book’s orders.
 The class diagram of the Domain model is shown in the figure below:
 ![book-diagram-v1.png](book-diagram-v1.png)

 ## Details

 These classes must have the following:
 * A default constructor
 *	A constructor that takes values to initialize all fields as parameters
 *	Getters and setters for all fields
 *	The `equals()`, `hashCode()`, and `toString()` methods

 Enum classes must have the following:
 * All the provided constants

-_Note_: In the future, it's expected that objects of these classes will be transferred over a network or stored in a file or database.
+_Note_: You should create all the provided classes with appropriate methods to correctly iterate through the save process to the database or file for future tasks.

 A string representation of an object of these classes must follow the following convention:
 ```
 Class_name{field1_name=field_value, field2_name=field_value, …}
 ```
 - If a class inherits another class, it must include inherited fields before its own fields:
 ```
 Class_name{parent_class_fields, own_fields}
 ```